Asu-chan/Asu-Dolpatcher/README.md

 (Note: In the 2nd and 3rd cases, you will be asked for the file paths.)

 # Options
---silent                  -\> Prevents from displaying any console outputs aparts from the necessary ones
+--silent                           -\> Prevents from displaying any console outputs apart from the necessary ones

 --always-create-sections           -\> Always create a new section if a target pointer is outside of the DOL range.

 --never-create-sections            -\> Never create a new section if a target pointer is outside of the DOL range.

 --binary-files-dir \<path\>      -\> Set the default directory for binary files

+--only-patches "Patch1;Patch2;..." -\> Makes it so only the given patches will be used to patch the DOL.

+--region <P/E/J/K/W>               -\> Uses the said region for files that requires a region name.

 # Support
 Need any help?
 Feel free to contact me on discord: <b>Asu-chan#2929</b>